Magical Highlights of Peru 15 Days/ 14 Nights

 Night bed bus

 We arrive in Arequipa around 08:00 am.
-You have the morning to rest at the hotel, in the afternoon, you will have the time to discover Arequipa.
-You can choose to go to the monastery of Santa Catalina, one of the main attractions in Arequipa, this cluster in a town within the city, is one of the unique clusters in the world, also visit the museum Santuarios Andinos where is places Juanita’s mummy.
-An Inca prince that was sacrificed to the ancient gods of the Incas, or to enjoy the Plaza de Armas and enjoy a nice dinner with a nice view over the misty Volcano.
+You have the morning to rest at the hotel, and in the afternoon, you will have the time to discover Arequipa.
+You can choose to go to the monastery of Santa Catalina, one of the main attractions in Arequipa.
+This cluster in a town within the city is one of the unique clusters in the world.
+Also, visit the Santuarios Andinos museum, where Juanita’s mummy is placed.
+An Inca prince was sacrificed to the ancient gods of the Incas, or you can enjoy the Plaza de Armas and a nice dinner with a nice view over the misty Volcano.

 Meals: Breakfast